garden-io/garden/docs/using-garden/configuration-files.md

 ## Template strings

-String configuration values in `garden.yml` can be templated to inject, among other things, variables, information about the user's environment, references to other modules/services etc.
+String configuration values in `garden.yml` can be templated to inject variables, information about the user's environment, references to other modules/services etc.

 The syntax for templated strings is `${some.key}`.
 The key is looked up from the context available when